 The first step toward reauthorization is for the state to pass legislation that would put the lottery dedication on the ballot in 2024.
 Conservation Minnesota will work with our members and partners are advocating for the passage this session.

 Lottery Dedication is Important for Our Environment

 Lottery funding is critical to conservation projects all over the state.
 The Legislative-Citizen Commission on Minnesota Resources (LCCMR) provides recommendations to the Legislature which has approved over 1,700 lottery projects that have helped heal our prairies, lakes, and forests.
 The commission determines if projects meet the requirements "for the public purpose of protection, conservation, preservation, and enhancement of the state's air, water, land, fish, wildlife, and other natural resources.”

 If we do not reauthorize the constitutional dedication, funding for thousands of future programs and projects throughout the state could be in jeopardy.

 For years the environment has been underfunded.
 With support from the state’s General Fund dwindling from over 2% to below 1% in the last two decades, more pressure has been put on dedicated sources like the ENRTF because state agency budgets are not able to keep up with the needs.
-Additionally, reauthorization provides an opportunity to restore lottery funding to 50% after the Legislature reduced the allocation to 40% and there is an opportunity to include language to prevent future diversions.

 The reauthorization will allow for needed changes in the funding process.
 Allowing for reform and process improvement would help make way for diverse new voices, projects, and ideas as legislators and the public redesign the future spending of lottery proceeds.